carlosdefex/cypressapp/README.md

 Follow these steps to set up and run the tests in this project:

-1. **Install Cypress**:
-Install Cypress as a development dependency using npm:

-## Installation and Running Tests

-Follow these steps to set up and run the tests in this project:

 1. Clone the repo
     ```sh
     git clone https://github.com/cypress-io/cypress-realworld-app.git